 DNF groups organize related software packages into named collections that simplify installation for specific tasks.
 Fedora provides groups for development environments, desktop configurations, server roles, and specialized workflows like scientific computing or 3D printing.

-Display All Available Groups
+Display Visible Groups

-List all available groups on your system:
+List the visible groups available on your system:

 dnf group list